 An effective compliance programme

-- Implementation: Even the most brilliantly crafted programme can provide only limited comfort if it is not implemented effectively.
-This requires the commitment of management, autonomy and resourcing of the compliance function, and both incentives for compliance and disincentives for non-compliance.
+- Implementation: even the most brilliantly crafted programme can provide only limited comfort if it is not implemented effectively.
+This requires the commitment of management, autonomy, resourcing and empowerment of the compliance function, and both incentives for compliance and disincentives for non-compliance.

 It bears underscoring that risks posed by third parties, in particular, remain many companies’ most significant anti-corruption exposure.
 Countless examples of recent enforcement in Latin America illustrate this reality: third parties rather than company employees often pay the bribes later subjected to government investigations.
 Third-party management is therefore a core element of an effective compliance programme and should include risk-based due diligence, written contracts that enshrine compliance obligations and careful oversight of the third parties’ services.

 In the end, no compliance programme is perfect or can prevent all wrongdoing, even with the best of intentions and efforts.
 For most companies, the question is not whether a compliance violation one day will occur but how severe and extensive it will be, how early and by what means it will be detected, and how the company ultimately will respond.